EposNix/LLMColab/readme.md

 * LiteLLM returns OpenAI-style responses; when available, read `resp.usage` for prompt/completion tokens.
 If missing, optionally estimate with `tiktoken` (best-effort).
 * At minimum, log per-iteration:

-  * provider/model id, latency, token counts (if present), critique length, draft size.
+  * provider/model id, latency, token counts (if present), response length.
 * Emit **JSON lines** so we can graph costs later.

 Example (pseudo):